 In 1894 Lech’s locals first tried their luck with barrels stays.
-A lot’s changed in 122 years!
-Today the Arlberg ski area is world renown, and about to get more so.
-This winter they will create the largest ski area in Austria.
-The new Flexenbahn, with four interconnecting stations, will be four miles in length and stretch from Zürs/Lech to just above Stuben/St. Anton at Alpe Rauz.
-The 45 million € ($50 million) investment allows skiers to go from one resort to the other in minutes while above some of 314 miles of terrain serviced by 87 lifts.
-This milestone follows the 2013 new cable car connecting Warth and Schröcken.
-That opened up a third ski valley, a dream that was 100 years in the making.
-Those just getting their ‘snow legs’ can start on Oberlech’s more gentle slopes graduating to some of the greatest variety of intermediate skiing anywhere.
+A lot has changed in 124 years!
+Today the Arlberg ski area is world renown, and got more so.
+Last winter they created the largest ski area in Austria.
+The new Flexenbahn, with four interconnecting stations, four miles in length stretching from Zürs/Lech to just above Stuben/St. Anton at Alpe Rauz.
+The 45 million Euros ($50 million) investment allows skiers to go from one resort to the other in minutes while above some of 314 miles of terrain serviced by 87 lifts.
+This milestone follows the ’13 cable car connecting Warth and Schröcken.
+That opened up a third ski valley, a dream 100 years in the making.
+Those just getting their ‘snow legs’ can start on Oberlech’s more gentle slopes, graduating to some of the greatest variety of intermediate skiing anywhere.
 For off-piste enthusiasts, you are in the midst of Austria’s largest powder arena.

 Today with their Flexenbahn, one really can’t separate Lech, St. Anton, St. Christoph and all their neighboring villages, all are on one pass.
 The Arlberg region honors the Epic pass for three days of skiing.